saba-bar95/library/README.md

 #### Object Constructors were used for the first time in my JavaScript code.

 #### You can add a book to your online library using this project.
-After adding something, you can change its status from read to unread (and vice versa), or you can remove it entirely.
+After adding something, you can change its status from read to unread (and vice versa) or you can remove it entirely.

 ### Build with